svenssonjoel/lispBM/doc/lbmref.md

 **Errors**

 Some times evaluation is impossible.
 This could be because the program is malformed, a type mismatch or a division by zero (among many other possibilities).
 Errors terminate the evaluation of the expression.
-To recover from an error and handle it the programmer needs to explicitly 'trap' the error.
+To recover from an error and handle it the programmer needs to explicitly `trap` the error.

 <table>
 <tr>